 Reviewer to Elsevior Publishing on UCG publications 2001 to present.

 Articles on UCG published in Modern Energy Systems (May2014), (TCE Feb 2014), Science in Parliament, (Summer 2013)

 Recent presentations have included Institute Midland Mining, Apr 2016, the ESGOS Conference Manchester Oct 2015, Coal Research Forum, Leeds 2015, and many commercially protected presentations.

-UCGE Partner and Steering Group Chairman, HUGE2, EU RFCS Project extending original HUGE project (Sep11)
+UCGE Partner and Steering Group Chairman, HUGE2, EU RFCS Project extending original HUGE project (to Mar 2015)

-Subcontractor to the EU RFCS Project UCG-CCS investigating CO2 storage in UCG cavities (Jul10 to present
+Subcontractor to the EU RFCS Project UCG-CCS investigating CO2 storage in UCG cavities (Jul10 to Jun13)

-UCG Engineering has contracts for development projects in Australia, Eastern Europe, UK, and India, S America and S Africa.
+UCG Engineering is in contact with development projects in Eastern Europe, UK, and India, S America and S Africa.

 Chapter on UCG in Advance Power Plant & Materials, Woodhead Publishing, Mar 2009